Notes on Martyrdom

-I’m almost positive that what Brontë is describing in this poem is what it feels like to experience and possess the complex of the atheist martyr: A God within her breast that exists even when all other existence is gone.
+I’m almost positive that what Brontë is describing in this poem is what it feels like to experience and possess the complex of the agnostic martyr: A God within her breast that exists even when all other existence is gone.
 I think that this feeling — this phenomenon — is what Laugier is focusing on in his film when he has Anna martyred so she can see past our closed reality.
 This complex is depicted in the film as being so powerful that it continues to exist after immeasurable pain and suffering has caused one to let go of all other states of mind.
 I think it’s a very creative way to illustrate the transcendency of the experience.

 Brontë’s poem ties in excellently with other parts of the film.
-One can describe atheist martyrdom as validation where there is no validation — internal value when all sense of worth coming from external sources, such as society, has been stripped.
+One can describe agnostic martyrdom as validation where there is no validation — internal value when all sense of worth coming from external sources, such as society, has been stripped.

 This type of internal value is much more powerful than mere high self-esteem.
-High self-esteem often says to itself: “I feel good and that I am somebody, and I’m proud of the talents and skills that I possess.”
-Atheist martyrdom says to itself (and others): “I’m nobody!
+High self-esteem often says to itself: “I feel good and that I am somebody, and I’m proud of the talents and skills that I possess.” agnostic martyrdom says to itself (and others): “I’m nobody!
 Who are you?
 Are you nobody too?
 Then there’s a pair of us!”
 The reason Dickinson can say she is a nobody with such ease is no handicraft of poetry where she is merely making up thoughts to create the appearance of resilience.
 It is because she still feels value when society gives her no value at all.
 But it’s an honest value — one that can sense something special within itself and feels validated as a result.